yuqigong/Beautiful-JavaScript-Style/README.md

  JavaScript has become a critical component in developing WordPress-based applications (themes and plugins) as well as WordPress core.
 Standards are needed for formatting and styling JavaScript code to maintain the same code consistency as the WordPress standards.

-#### The Tools (in no particular order)

-:link: **「[JSHint](http://jshint.com/)」**, JSHint is a community-driven tool to detect errors and potential problems in JavaScript code and to enforce your team's coding conventions.
-It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.
-JSHint is open source and will always stay this way.

-:link: **「[JSLint](http://jslint.com/)」**, The JavaScript Code Quality Tool.

-:link: **「[JSCS](http://jscs.info/)」**, JSCS is a code style linter for programmatically enforcing your style guide.
- You can configure JSCS for your project in detail using over 90 validation rules, including presets from popular style guides like jQuery, Airbnb, Google, and more.